codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

   For the complete list of values, see [values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/consul/values.yaml)

 #### Nats
-From version **1.3.0 and higher**, we have deprecated support for the `Codefresh-managed nats` chart in favor of bitnami public `bitnami/nats` chart.
+From version **1.3.0 and higher**, we have deprecated support for the `Codefresh-managed nats` chart in favor of Bitnami public `bitnami/nats` chart.
 For more information, see [bitnami/nats](https://github.com/bitnami/charts/tree/master/bitnami/consul).

 > `cf-nats` is StatefulSet, meaning it has some immutable fields in its spec and both old and new charts have the same name which prevents straight upgrade.
 Direct attempt to perform an upgrade will most likely fail with: